Aaron Reeve Mendes

-Aaron Reeve Mendes is a Canadian chess player.
+Aaron Reeve Mendes is an Indian-Canadian chess player.

 Chess career

-Aaron Reeve Mendes (born August 16, 2012) developed an interest in chess at the tender age of five.
-Within months, it was clear he had an unusual gift—one that would take him far beyond local tournaments.
+Aaron Reeve Mendes (born August 16, 2012) developed an interest in chess at the age of five.

 In 2019, he achieved top finishes at multiple national and continental championships.
 At the Ontario Youth Chess Championship (OYCC), he landed the 1st runner-up in the under-8 age category.

 Later that year, he won a 3rd tie position in the National level under-8 Canadian Youth Chess Championship (CYCC) at the age of 7. and represented the country at the North American Youth Chess Championship (NAYCC), where he secured 2nd place in the under-8 open category.
 This challenging event brought together young chess prodigies from Canada, the United States, Mexico, and the Bahamas.

 In 2020, Aaron tied for the first position and bagged second in the tie breaker, scoring 6 on 7 at the ‘American Continental - Fide Online World U10 Rapid Championship.

 His family immigrated to Mississauga, Ontario, Canada in 2021.
 He is coached by grandmasters Stany G.A., Swayams Mishra, and Arjun Kalyan.

 Aaron won a gold medal in the Under 11 Open category at the FIDE World School Chess Championship 2022, competing against 489 talented players from 37 countries.

 In July 2022, he became the youngest Canadian player to defeat a grandmaster after winning a game against Razvan Preotu in the Canadian Open chess tournament at the age of 9 years and 325 days.

 That same year, Aaron was ranked as the highest FIDE-rated U10 player in the world with a 2095 standard rating in August 2022, and he is the only player from Canada to achieve this feat.